Kyle-Pu/Machine-Learning-With-Octave/Neural Networks and Multi-Class Classification/One-Vs-All Logistic Regression/README.md

 * Run oneVsAll.m to create and train several logistic regression algorithms.

 ## Disclaimer
-* oneVsAll.m and fmincg.m were both provided by a course I'm enrolled in.
+* oneVsAll.m, displayData.m and fmincg.m were all provided by a course I'm enrolled in.